BY SHARON BUWERIMWE

 Political analyst Rejoice Ngwenya, however, said Zec was justified in calling on political parties to submit evidence on election rigging.

 “For good reason, I agree with Jasper (Mangwana).
 The onus is on political parties to prove because they are the victims.
 It’s a good opportunity to expose anything unbecoming that Zec does.
-They need to accept the challenge and quantify their claims,” Ngwenya
+They need to accept the challenge and quantify their claims,” Ngwenya said.

 Labour, Economists and Afrikan Democrats party leader Linda Masarira weighed in saying those accusing Zec of malpractice should prove the allegations.